-In a CT26 mouse tumor model, oral administration of an RPT-GCN2i in four independent experiments with ten mice per experimental arm led to statistically significant (p < 0.05) reductions in tumor volume (at the last day of measurement) when dosed as a single agent.
+In a CT26 mouse tumor model, oral administration of a GCN2 inhibitor led to statistically significant (p < 0.05) reductions in tumor volume when dosed as a single agent.
 Single agent and combination antitumor activity has been demonstrated in additional mouse tumor models.
-We believe an RPT-GCN2i has the potential to have broad activity in stimulating the immune system in multiple tumor types either as a single agent or in combination with conventional or immune-based therapies.
+We believe a GCN2 inhibitor has the potential to stimulate the immune system in multiple tumor types either as a single agent or in combination with conventional or immune-based therapies.

-An RPT-GCN2i Demonstrates Single Agent Activity in a CT26 Mouse Tumor Model
+A GCN2 Inhibitor Demonstrates Single Agent Activity in a CT26 Mouse Tumor Model